Warranty Claims Don't Have to Be Painful

 The Internal Link Between Claims and Broader Product Data

+Manufacturers running manual claims processes capture almost none of this signal.
+Data sits in spreadsheets or in the institutional memory of individual agents, never surfacing as actionable intelligence for product, supply chain, or finance teams.
 Digital claims change this.
-When every claim is structured, tagged by product, failure mode, region, and cohort, the aggregate becomes a quality management tool.
-Product teams can identify design issues earlier.
-Supply chain teams can trace component failures.
-Finance teams can model warranty reserves with greater accuracy.
+When every claim is tagged by product, failure mode, region, and production cohort, the aggregate becomes a quality management tool.
+Product teams identify design issues earlier.
+Supply chain teams trace component failures to source.
+Finance teams model warranty reserves with greater accuracy.
+For more, see Warranty Data: The Undervalued Asset Manufacturers Are Ignoring.

 Frequently Asked Questions